AhmedAlfahdi/Mech.Eng.Hub/README.md

    2. [Zotero Scihub](https://github.com/ethanwillis/zotero-scihub) - Addon for Zotero and Juris-M to automatically download PDFs from Sci-Hub.
 3. [Open Source Mechanical Engineering Books](https://www.intechopen.com/subjects/121)
 4. [Free Computer Books](https://freecomputerbooks.com/)
+>[!NOTE]
+>If the link is donw, search for the domain using duckduckgo.

 [^1]: [Mirrors for GenLib](https://libgen.onl/library-genesis/) - If the main website is down, you can use one of the mirrors to access the website.
 [^2]: [Mirror for SciHub](https://sci-hub.hkvisa.net/)

 ## Stuff worth checking out [↫](#table-of-contents)

-1. [Bartosz Ciechanowski](https://ciechanow.ski/archives/) - Explores intreating topics with interactive visualizations.
+1. [Bartosz Ciechanowski](https://ciechanow.ski/archives/) - Explores intreating topics with interactive visualizations.`Blog`
 2. [Willem Pennings](https://willempennings.nl/) - Inspiring projects.
 3. [The Efficient Engineer)](https://www.youtube.com/@TheEfficientEngineer) - Explores fundamental engineering concepts with animation.`YouTube`